Code-Institute-Submissions/martinez-studio/README.md

 # Martinez Studio

-This website is made for a photographer who is having his Photography Studio.
+This website is made for a  professional photographer who is having his own Photography studio.
+5 sections show the spectrum of his proffesion, little gallery, testimonials and social media and contact form.
 This web page showing what kind of spectrum of photography he is making and what jobs he made previously.

-This website shoud bring interest of customers wanting to hire him or just have a quick sneak peak who he is.
+This website shoud bring interest of customers wanting to hire him or just have a quick sneak peak who he is, and what kind of job studio can make

 ## UX

 My goal in the design was to make it as easy as possible to access information on the site while striving for a minimalist design.
 The navyblue, aqua and white color scheme was chosen to create a modern and sleek feel.
-At the same time Photography made by studio Martinez are very close to nature, sturfer and chilled down style.
-This is why aqua color si incorpaorted in this project
+At the same time Photography made by studio Martinez are very close to nature, in surfer and chilled down style.

-My website is designed for professional photographer who wants to show a spetrum of his service.
-He is aming rather to have premium service.
-For that reason I used colors that are no Being different than others and actually encourage potenial customers to choose him as their photographer on special occasion.
+But at the same time navy blue and off white should show that he is making always premium service This is why I chose this kind of color scheme.

-Website is bright and easy to navigate.
+Website is nice and neaty to navigate.
 First thing that potential user will see will be a carousel banner with three main photos.
-This photos should tell to user what specific of photography is presenteted and specialized for.
+This photos should tell to user what specific of photography he represent and specialize for (Wedding, Any type of Events and Business sessions)
-About other parts of page----
+Navbar Logo, should bring thoughts about camera lenses, again in aqua color to show relaxed style of photographer.

+Next section-About, is a section about a spectrum of services what studio can make.
+From Family little events to promotional videos.
+This section is divided by little cards to epmhasis and to highlight the options.

+Bio section is about the main character -Seb Martinez as an owner of a studio and photographer.
+Backgroud photo present himself but standing backwards for a purpose.
+He is looking on the horizon or on a place that would like to shoot.
+In white frame there is a short biography text explaining who he is.
+Everything is delicate and smooth to not change easy going but proffesional character.

+Gallery is divided on 4 columns and making nice and neaty overview of he is latest work.

+Testimonials section has a little carousel effect.
+Again on dark background to make impression of profesionalism.

+Contact section is on white background to distinct it from previous section.
+Again aqua buttons should make this feel of chilled environment.
+ A link to my LinkedIn profile, my GitHub, and a downloadable PDF version of my CV were also provided for their ease of access.

 Use this section to provide insight into your UX process, focusing on who this website is for, what it is that they want to achieve and how your project is the best way to help them achieve these things.